Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Beyond code requirements, water heater manufacturers typically require expansion tanks in closed systems to maintain warranty coverage.
 Most major manufacturers explicitly state in their installation manuals that failure to install a required expansion tank voids the warranty.
 This means that even if you could avoid code requirements, you'd risk losing warranty protection on a major appliance.

-Code/Standard Requirement Scope
+Code/Standard Latest Edition Requirement

-Manufacturer Warranties Typically required for coverage All major brands
+Manufacturer Warranties Current Typically required for coverage

 Find Trusted & Licensed Plumbers in Ohio